Help for employees and the self-employed

 You will only be eligible if your employer is based in England, Scotland and Wales.
 As mentioned above there is a different system in Northern Ireland – see NI Direct for more information.

-To qualify you must be aged 16 or over and in a paid job or self-employed (information on eligibility for self-employed awards can be found in the Access to Work staff guide).
-You can also qualify if you are about to start a job or work trial.
-It is not available for any voluntary work.
+To qualify you must be aged 16 or over and in a paid job (including apprenticeship, work trial or internship) or self-employed (information on eligibility for self-employed awards can be found in the Access to Work staff guide).
+You can also qualify if you are about to start a job or work trial etc. It is not available for any voluntary work.

 The main requirement is that the disability or health condition you have affects your ability to do your job or means you have to pay extra work-related costs.